mamont77/easydrupal/modules/contrib/config_partial_export/README.txt

 This project has been sponsored by:
  * Cheppers Ltd.
    A team of experienced web developers working with the Drupal content management system.
-Expertised in Drupal consulting, development, professional website design, search engine optimization (SEO), e-commerce and data migration.
+With expertise in Drupal consulting, development, professional website design, search engine optimization (SEO), e-commerce, and data migration.
 Visit https://cheppers.com/ for more information.